bloominstituteoftechnology/Android_ReadingList/README.md

 For this project, we'll be using a top-down coding process.
 The advantage of doing this is that we can have an app that a user can interact with and then you can add functionality behind it.

 #### Book
 1. Create a "Book.java" file.
-Create a struct called `Book`
+Create a class called `Book`
-2. This struct should have the following properties:
+2. This class should have the following data members:
     - A `title` String
     - A `reasonToRead` String
     - A `hasBeenRead` boolean